patbrantschen/ti8m-hacknight-svelte/astronaut-challenge/README.md

 2. Build layout with components
 3. Request and display current astronauts in space from API http://api.open-notify.org/astros.json
 4. Send new astronauts to space
+5. Alert when there are too many astronauts on a craft
-5. Animate takeoff of space shuttle
+6. Animate takeoff of space shuttle

-# create-svelte

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

 ## Creating a project